Strengthening the Diversity and Quality of the Early Care and Education Workforce: Convenings and Paper Series

 Supporting the ECE workforce has never been more important.
 The quality of children’s early learning experiences is critical for their long-term health and development, especially for low-income children.
 There is widespread recognition that high-quality early learning experiences depend on effective early childhood educators.
 As the population of young children continues to become more racially, ethnically, and linguistically diverse, it is also important to understand how to maintain a diverse workforce that is well prepared to meet the needs of all young children.

-The 2018 and 2019 YSP convenings and associated paper series focused on challenges, opportunities, and policy solutions related to two complementary themes:
+The Young Scholar Program convenings and associated papers focus on challenges, opportunities, and policy solutions related to complementary themes:

 - The 2018 focus was Strengthening ECE Workforce Diversity while Improving Workforce Quality, with convening panels and paper topics addressing the following question: How can policy maintain the diversity of the ECE workforce while increasing professionalism?